Iitozinnamon/Phantom-Forces-Source/README.md

 This can also serve as an archive.

+The server of `8.0.1f` has yet to be rebuilt, this might take some time, pls stay patient.

 ## Playable place file info

 These are place files which are playable and working.